Uplifting lives, spirits.

-In 2016, inspired by the success of nearby Lakeview Pantry (a collaboration with WKA), CFR aspired to improve the quality of service to their clients and hired WKA to provide conceptual planning and capital fundraising material.
+In 2016, inspired by the success of nearby Nourishing Hope (formerly Lakeview Pantry), CFR aspired to improve the quality of service to their clients and hired WKA to provide conceptual planning and capital fundraising material.
 CFR explored several options including relocating to another facility, relocating a portion of services offered and renovating the existing space to facilitate growth and improved user experience.
-CFR chose to pursue the latter and three years of close collaboration with WKA led to a bold, yet modest plan.
+CFR chose to pursue the latter and three years of close collaboration with WKA led to a modest, yet bold plan.

 CFR’s challenges were many: continued growth in service population, limited funds for non-program ventures, inefficiencies in its spatial configuration and renovation logistics (CFR had to remain open during construction.)
 Clients entered and exited the space through a single vestibule, barely squeezing past each other as they came and went.
 Down a long narrow corridor, with no visible greeter, clients were led into a windowless waiting room that was often so overcrowded people were forced to stand outside.
 Administrative offices located in the front bay were not suited for and private conversations or even collaborative work.